 While there are numerous driving distractions to watch out for, texting and driving is among the most serious.
 In 2018, distracted driving incidents were cited in 2,841 auto fatalities, which includes drivers, passengers, and pedestrians.
 With texting and driving comes debilitating injuries, lost income, and the lingering emotional effects of a traumatic accident.
 Many of these people are left with increasing medical bills, lost wages, and a sense of injustice about the accident that occurred.
 In this case, we’re here to help.

-Our team at Martinez, Hart, Thompson & Sanchez, P.C. can help you navigate the aftermath of an auto accident with compassionate legal assistance.
+Our team at Martinez, Hart, Sanchez & Romero, P.C. can help you navigate the aftermath of an auto accident with compassionate legal assistance.
 We are ready to listen and advocate on your behalf to pursue justice for what occurred.